- Verbal Reasoning Tests are used by the majority of employers.

 Whilst it is argued that practising may not actually improve one’s aptitude or ability, it is however an accepted fact that a lack of familiarity with tests will hinder your performance in an assessment.
 Practising helps to remove errors due to other interfering factors, and test takers who have practised have a better chance of demonstrating their fullest potential, than those who have not.

 SHL CEB are the leaders in the design and development of Psychometric assessments worldwide and set the benchmark accordingly.
 Whilst many online companies who provide online tests for practise claim to offer ‘SHL style’ tests, they are often far from the real thing.
-The tests available online at Graduates First have been designed by the same experts who have previously developed tests for SHL.
+The tests available online at GF have been designed by the same experts who have previously developed tests for SHL.
 We are confident that you will not get another SHL style experience anywhere else other than at SHL itself.

 The majority of sites providing practice tests do not provide Normed scoring.
-Graduates First provide the most detailed feedback reports available online with a breakdown of your performance across various question types to help you identify which areas you may need to develop further.
+We provide the most detailed feedback reports available online with a breakdown of your performance across various question types to help you identify which areas you may need to develop further.
 Our reports also provide data backed indications of your performance, based upon your accuracy and speed strategy as well as recommendations on how to improve and perform your best on the day.
 You can store and access your reports online, anytime and track your performance as you improve.

 Take a FREE verbal reasoning test now and get a free detailed feedback report with ‘normed’ scores and information on how to improve your.
 Click on the tab at the top-left of this page now.